Skip to content

 }

-Finally, we no longer have to cram all logic into recursion.
-For embedded developers, this means you can implement CRC calculations, lookup table generation, and other logic in a more natural way, instead of racking your brain to bypass limitations with template metaprogramming or recursion.
+Finally, we don't have to cram all logic into recursion.
+For embedded developers, this means you can implement logic like CRC calculations and lookup table generation in a more natural way, instead of racking your brains to use template metaprogramming or recursion to bypass restrictions.

 Another important change is that constexpr member functions are no longer implicitly const.
-In C++11, a constexpr member function would implicitly have the const qualifier added, meaning it couldn't modify any member variables.
-C++14 removed this restriction, allowing constexpr member functions to modify members (in compile-time contexts), making the behavior of compile-time objects much more flexible.
+In C++11, constexpr member functions were implicitly marked with the const qualifier, meaning they could not modify any member variables.
+C++14 removed this restriction, allowing constexpr member functions to modify members (in a compile-time context), making the behavior of compile-time objects more flexible.

 C++17: More Practical Features

-C++17 further expanded the capabilities of constexpr. constexpr lambda expressions were officially supported (GCC/Clang had extension support previously), and if constexpr became standard.
-Additionally, more and more standard library functions were marked as constexpr: std::char_traits, various operations on std::array, std::begin/std::end, and more.
+C++17 further expanded the capabilities of constexpr. constexpr lambda expressions are officially supported (GCC/Clang had extension support before), and if constexpr became standard.
+Furthermore, more and more functions in the standard library are marked as constexpr: std::pair, std::array operations, std::chrono utilities, etc.

 cpp

-Let's use a table to summarize the key differences across the three standards:
+Let's summarize the key differences of the three standards with a table:

 CapabilityC++11C++14C++17